omegaml/minibatch/README.rst

 Currently provided in :code:`minibatch.contrib`:

 * KafkaSource - attach a stream to a Apache Kafka topic
+* MQTTSource - attach to an MQTT broker

 Stream sources are arbitrary objects that support the :code:`stream()` method, as follows.